neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 :width: 600px
 ```

-As this is essentially a regression problem, there are many approaches we could use to do this like using filters or neural networks, and [this paper](https://doi.org/10.1523/ENEURO.0506-19.2020) compares these methods in detail.
+As this is essentially a regression problem, there are many approaches we could use to do this like using filters or neural networks, and {cite:t}`https://doi.org/10.1523/ENEURO.0506-19.2020` compares these methods in detail.
 For example, in [this image](#hippocampus-graph), each point on the x-axis represents a different decoding approach, and then the y-axis shows how accurately each method can decode the rat’s location and you can see that some methods can do this quite accurately, even though the dataset only has 50 neurons.

 ```{figure} figures/analysingPicture3.jpg
 :label: hippocampus-graph